Astros vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Astros have a record of 3-2.
+- In six games as the underdog over the last 10 matchups, the Astros have posted a mark of 3-3.

-- When it comes to the over/under, the Astros and their opponents are 6-4-0 in their previous 10 games.
+- When it comes to the total, the Astros and their foes are 5-5-0 in their previous 10 contests.

-- Bookmakers have not posted a spread in any of the Astros' past 10 contests.
+- Oddsmakers have not posted a runline in any of the Astros' past 10 games.

 Discover More About This Game